cskelton22/Creating-VMs/README.md

 - In this video, I will be demonstrating on how to connect to your virtual machine by using the public IP address given in Azure. https://www.loom.com/share/9a38df05ae254e3c9813a50d71e01f6b?sid=230a99a2-f94b-4b6b-b373-18f95cd4f091

+- Once your connected and able to browse on your virtual machine, you're good to go !